 We recognize compensation costs resulting from the issuance of stock-based awards to employees, members of our Board of directors and consultants.
 The fair value of each option grant was estimated as of the date of grant using the Black-Scholes option-pricing model.
 The fair value is amortized as compensation cost on a straight-line basis over the requisite service period of the awards, which is generally the vesting period.
-Due to our limited operating history and due to the fact that our common stock just started trading during the fourth quarter of 2014 with very limited volume, we estimated our volatility utilizing the volatility of our stock of comparable public companies.
-We use historical data, as well as subsequent events occurring prior to the issuance of the consolidated financial statements, to estimate option exercise and employee termination within the valuation model.
-The expected term of options granted under our stock plans is based on the average of the contractual term (generally 10 years) and the vesting period (generally 48 months).
+Due to our limited operating history and limited volume of sales of our common stock, we estimated our volatility in consideration of a number of factors, including the volatility of comparable public companies and, commencing in 2015, we also included the volatility of our own common stock.
+We use historical data, as well as subsequent events occurring prior to the issuance of the consolidated financial statements, to estimate option exercise and employee forfeitures within the valuation model.
+The expected term of options granted to employees under our stock plans is based on the average of the contractual term (generally 10 years) and the vesting period (generally 48 months).
+The expected term of options granted under the 2014 Plan, all of which qualify as "plain vanilla" per SEC Staff Accounting Bulletin 107, is based on the average of the 6.25 years.
+For non-employee options, the expected term is the contractual term and stock options granted to non-employee consultants are revalued at the end of each reporting period until vested and changes in their fair value are recorded as adjustments to expense over the related vesting period.
+The risk-free rate is based on the yield of a U.S. Treasury security with a term consistent with the option.
 The risk-free rate is based on the yield of a U.S. Treasury security with a term consistent with the expected term of the option.
 We estimate the forfeiture rate at the time of grant and revise it, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 Forfeitures were estimated based on management's expectation through industry knowledge and historical data.
 We have never paid dividends on our common stock and do not anticipate paying dividends on our common stock in the foreseeable future.
 Accordingly, we have assumed no dividend yield for purposes of estimating the fair value of our share-based compensation.

-The following assumptions were used to estimate the fair value of stock options granted using the Black-Scholes option pricing model for the years ended December 31, 2014 and 2013 is as follows:
+The following assumptions were used to estimate the fair value of stock options granted using the Black-Scholes option pricing model for the years ended December 31, 2015 and 2014 is as follows: